Ryan Kwanten biography

 His first role was as a young surfer on the Australian TV series Home and Away.
 He then landed a regular role as Ben Lloyd on the long-running series A Country Practice.
 Kwanten's movie debut was in Signal One (1994).

-After playing roles in the TV series Echo Point, Water Rats and Spellbinder: Land of the Dragon Lord, he wound up joining the cast of Home and Away in the regular role of Vinnie Patterson.
+After playing roles in the TV series Echo Point, Water Rats and Spellbinder: Land of the Dragon Lord, Ryan wound up joining the cast of Home and Away in the regular role of Vinnie Patterson.
 Overnight, he became a heartthrob in Australia, staying with the show for several years while also attending university to study business.

-In 2002, Kwanten landed a lead role as a surfer in the motion picture Liquid Bridge (2003), which premiered at the 2003 Cannes Film Festival.
+In 2002, Ryan landed a lead role as a surfer in the motion picture Liquid Bridge (2003), which premiered at the 2003 Cannes Film Festival.
 Later that year, he moved to Los Angeles and following guest spots on CBS-TV's The Handler and Fox-TV's Tru Calling, he wound up playing a regular role as an Australian surfer living in Southern California in Summerland (2004 - 2005).